dlinsin/GitHubFileStorage/README.md

 The repository you want to store files in needs a wiki setup.
 Just click the wiki link of your repository once.

-The service needs [Growl](http://growl.info/) to be installed in order to deliver some progress information.

-Your user's Downloads folder is used as a temporary storage, so the service needs read/write access to it.
+Your user's _Downloads_ (~/Downloads) folder is used as a temporary storage, so the service needs read/write access to it.

 ## Installation

-Download the service [here](https://github.com/dlinsin/GitHubFileStorage/wiki/files/GitHubFileStorage-1.0.zip) and unzip it.
+Download the service [here](https://github.com/dlinsin/GitHubFileStorage/wiki/files/GitHubFileStorage-1.1.zip) and unzip it.
 Double-click `GitHubFileStorage.workflow` and select installation as a service when Automator prompts you.

 ## How to upload files